 Hello, all about Sana readers.
 Hope you are all in high spirits & not searching for that Hump-Day based Geico ad on YouTube.
 The camel is so adorable!
 Do check it out if you haven’t caught it on television or online.
-Before I discuss what changes I like to see in the financial sector, I’d like to share a few personal tidbits.

 I saw Aquaman yesterday & even though the movie was a tad bit long for my taste, I highly recommend it for its computer graphics & storytelling through camera-work.
 Very technical, but you come out of the theater looking really smart.

 - Prediction is everyone will have more money.
 The government will require “less” taxes.
 And the country will be more healthy & educated.
 Those who hoard stocks/bonds will have to deal with high interest & high mortgage rates.
 They will be punished.

 - Have special time slots that people buy to trade.